bleenco/ng2-datepicker/projects/datepicker/README.md

 # ng2-datepicker

 ng2-datepicker is simple and minimal Angular datepicker component.
 It is fully customizable.
+Based on 'bleenco' ng2-datepicker.
+In this package was fixed bug at year select, which appears after dynamically changed minYear/maxYear.

 ## Installation